tuxcanfly/mvim/README.md

 No LSP or such though.
 I don't really use or need that in my day job.

-## Versions
+## Editions
-The Repository contains three "Edition" of Mvim.
+The Repository contains three "Editions" of Mvim.

 These Editions can be used through branches.
 I'll add the one-liners to clone the specific branch later below.
 But the gist of it is:
 - Clone this Repo